Skip to main content

 • The Company makes the basic action pertaining to the compliance of the Group’s officers and employees thoroughly aware as the Group Compliance Code of Conduct.

 • The Company and Group companies endeavor to detect legal violations and other inappropriate events at an early stage by developing structures such as the internal reporting system and internal audit system.
+We have established internal and external contact points for whistleblowing, and we are working to improve the effectiveness of the whistleblowing system by making employees aware of how to use it and by prohibiting any disadvantageous treatment of whistleblowers.

 4. System Regarding Strategic Risk Management (ERM)